 2002 – 2011

 The new logo design features bold, black letters that convey power and confidence.
 This design choice is linked to the company’s expansion of its network of serviced airports, highlighting its growth and development.
-The bold letters suggest stability and reliability, essential for airlines aiming to strengthen trust among passengers and partners.
+The bold letters suggest stability and reliability, which are essential for airlines aiming to strengthen trust among passengers and partners.

 A futuristic metallic line replacing the horizontal bar in the letter “A” represents an upward trajectory reminiscent of the company’s dynamic and ambitious nature.
 This upward line visually resembles ascending airplanes, emphasizing the airline’s commitment to innovation and continual development.